Acceptable Use Policy: Public Access Facilities and E-Mail

-User accounts of graduating students will be closed on or about the first of August following Commencement.
+User accounts of graduating students will be closed in August following Commencement.

 Accounts of students withdrawing from the program, or faculty/staff leaving the College, will be closed following completion of the appropriate Separation Form returned to the Student Affairs or Personnel Offices, respectively.
 Messages sent to closed e-mail accounts will be bounced from the system and returned to sender with an error message.